On the relative asymptotic expressivity of inference frameworks: Probabilistic graphical models, sequences of probability distributions, and asymptotic elimination of aggregation functions

 Suppose again that $R$ is binary.
 Then we can let $\theta_R(x, y)$ be

 which (recalling Example~\ref{similarity profile}) expresses that the probability of $R(x, y)$ equals the ``proximity'' of the similarity profiles of $x$ and $y$.
-Alternatively, if $E \in \mr{par}(R)$ then $\theta_R(x, y)$ can, for any $l \in \mbbN$, be the $PLA^+(\mr{par}(R))$-formula which expresses the $l$th stage (or approximation) of the SimRank with respect to $E$.
-This expresses that the probability of $R(x, y)$ equals the SimRank of $x$ and $y$. }\end{exa}
+Alternatively, if $E \in \mr{par}(R)$ then $\theta_R(x, y)$ can, for any $l \in \mbbN$, be the $PLA^+(\mr{par}(R))$-formula which expresses the $l$th stage (or approximation) of SimRank with respect to $E$.
+This means that the probability of $R(x, y)$ equals the $l$th stage of the approximation of SimRank of $x$ and $y$. }\end{exa}

 Now we have the concepts that allow us to state our first main result.
 Recall Definition~\ref{restrictions of PLA+} of $coPLA(\sigma)$.